donkirkby/book-blender/books/luck.md

 image, and deliver himself of answers which were veritably miraculous for stupidity and ignorance.
 All the compassion in me was aroused in his behalf.
 I said to myself, when he comes to be examined again, he will be flung over, of course; so it will be simply a harmless act of charity to ease his fall as much as I can.
-I took him aside, and found that he knew a little of Cæsar’s history; and as he didn’t know anything else, I went to work and drilled him like a galley slave on a certain line of stock questions concerning Cæsar which I knew would be used.
+I took him aside, and found that he knew a little of Caesar’s history; and as he didn’t know anything else, I went to work and drilled him like a galley slave on a certain line of stock questions concerning Caesar which I knew would be used.
 If you’ll believe me, he went through with flying colors on examination day!
 He went through on that purely superficial “cram,” and got compliments too, while others, who knew a thousand times more than he, got plucked.
 By some strangely lucky accident—an accident not likely to happen twice in a century—he was asked no question outside of the narrow limits of his drill.